MacRobertson Air Race: Organisation and rules

 The basic rules were: no limit to the size of aircraft or power, no limit to crew size, and no pilot to join the aircraft after it had left England.
 Aircraft had to carry three days' rations per crew member, floats (e.g. buoyancy aids or personal flotation devices), smoke signals, and efficient instruments.
 There were prizes for the outright fastest aircraft (£10,000 and a trophy, £1,500 and £500) and for the best performance on a handicap formula (£2000 and £1000) by any aircraft finishing within 16 days.

 The start was set at dawn (6:30) on 20 October 1934.
 By then, the initial field of over 60 had been reduced to 20, including three purpose-built de Havilland DH.88 Comet racers, (Note: G-ACSSGrosvenor House painted red, G-ACSP Black Magic in black and G-ACSR unnamed in green paint) two of the new generation of American all-metal airliners, and a mixture of earlier racers, light transports, and old bombers.

 Movietone newsreels coverage of the 1934 race, including Scott's speech.

+DeHavilland DH.88 Comet, "Grosvenor House" G-ACSS, in Martin Place, Sydney 12 November 1934.